 The Albany County Legislature serves as the County’s policy-making body.
 The Legislature comprises 39 County Legislators who are elected to four-year terms to represent the citizens residing in a Legislative District.

 The County Legislature meets at 7:00pm on the second Monday of every month in the Legislative Chambers located at the Albany County Courthouse, 16 Lodge Street, Albany.
-These meetings are televised on local Government Access Channels monthly.
+These meetings are streamed live on the night of the meetings.
 Prior to each monthly meeting, at 6:30pm, the Legislature holds a Public Forum to allow the public to speak on issues which may come before the Legislature.
 There are ten (10) standing committees of the Legislature and additional special or sub-committees which meet on a monthly basis, or as necessary.
 The public is always welcome to attend both the Legislative and Committee Meetings.

 The presiding chairperson is elected by the body at its organizational meeting.
 The majority and minority leaders are elected by their party’s legislators.